Shtille/blog/_posts/2025-06-11-polyline-rendering-2.md

 ## Overview

-In the [previous article]({{ 'polyline-rendering' | relative_url }}) I created a screen space invariant width polyline rendering.
+In the [previous post]({{ 'polyline-rendering' | relative_url }}) I created a screen space invariant width polyline rendering.
 Now we need to add rounding to segments.

+## Implementation

-The easiest way to achieve that is to discard pixels far than halfwidth radius distance from segment points.
+The easiest way to achieve rounding to segments is to discard pixels far than halfwidth radius distance from segment points.

 ### Coordinates transformation